 Just as in any auto accident, a rideshare accident can leave anyone involved with major injuries through no fault of their own.
 Your damages could exceed even the seemingly generous liability policies provided by major rideshare services.
 If you are injured in such an accident, it would be wise to seek legal counsel to explore your options.

 If You Are in a Ridesharing Accident, Consult a Georgia Accident Lawyer as Soon as Possible

-At Brauns Law, we often represent clients who are injured in accidents involving rideshare services such as Uber or Lyft.
+At Brauns Law, PC, we often represent clients who are injured in accidents involving rideshare services such as Uber or Lyft.
 We are committed to ensuring that our clients get the compensation they deserve and are not afraid to go up against large the large insurance companies used by ridesharing services.
-If you have been involved in an accident caused by an Uber or Lyft driver, you can contact Brauns Law at (404) 418-8244 or through our online contact form.
+If you have been involved in an accident caused by an Uber or Lyft driver, you can contact Brauns Law at (404) 348-0889 or through our online contact form.

 “Excellent experience with David Brauns and his team.
 They took care of everything after my accident and stayed in constant communication.
 You can definitely rely on this A Team to follow through and get the best settlement possible for your situation.
 Wish I could rate higher than 5 stars!”